What is restaurant table turnover and how to optimize it for higher efficiency

 Always schedule staff members to match the demand.
 As soon as guests arrive, team members must be there to greet them proactively.

-Quick response times and guest reception will guarantee a smooth customer experience, optimise table turnover and increase guest satisfaction.
+Quick response times and efficient guest reception will guarantee a smooth customer experience, optimise table turnover, and increase overall guest satisfaction.

 Going digital

-With customers having access to your menus straight away — sometimes even before being seated — they are much more likely to know what you offer beforehand and order quickly.
+When customers have access to your menus straight away — sometimes even before being seated — they are much more likely to peruse your offerings beforehand and order quickly.

-Digital mobile payment solutions, like TheFork PAY, are great tools for implementing digital payment in your restaurant.
-Guests won’t have to wait for payments to be processed, or if they are in a rush or the staff are very busy, they could leave earlier than expected.
+Digital mobile payment solutions are great tools for integrating seamless payment options in your restaurant.
+With these solutions, guests won’t have to wait for payments to be processed, allowing them to settle their bills quickly.
+This is particularly beneficial for those who are in a rush or when staff members are busy, ensuring customers can leave on time without any hassle.

 Avoid seating incomplete parties

-Have you ever tried to make guests sit before everyone has arrived?
-Well, don’t even consider it — it could be catastrophic for your table turnover!
+Have you ever tried to seat guests before everyone in their party has arrived?
+If so, think twice—it could be catastrophic for your table turnover!

 Whether it is an online reservation, a walk-in, or a party without a reservation, avoid seating individuals prematurely before the complete group has arrived.
 This will negatively impact table turnaround and turnover.

-Be sure to alert customers that you can only seat complete parties, especially if operating at your maximum capacity.
+Be sure to inform customers that you can only seat complete parties, especially if operating at your maximum capacity.
+This approach helps maintain efficiency and ensures a smoother dining experience for everyone involved.

 Encouraging guests to free up tables politely

-While you never want to rush your guests or be pushy, sometimes customers don’t realise how much time they have spent in the restaurant after completing their meal.
+While you never want to rush your guests or be pushy, sometimes customers don’t realise how much time they have spent in the restaurant after finishing their meal.

 During peak times, you can offer your guests bar seating (if you have some available) or check in to ask if they have finished or would like to order something else.